 How the Addiction Treatment Process Works

 Treatment shouldn’t stop right after the patient makes it through detox.
-At this critical stage in their recovery, patients still need to develop the right coping mechanisms to sustain long-term sobriety.
-For this reason, doctors recommend that patients enroll in an inpatient program right after detox.
-Thus, mental health counseling is a vital part of their program.
+At this critical stage in their recovery, patients still need to develop the right coping mechanisms to sustain long-term sobriety through a holistic approach to healing.

 There’s a Better Way To Live Your Life